smsglobal/smsglobal-dotnet/README.md

 ```
 The response object will contain collection of outgoing message objects.

-More info for this end point can be found here.
-[POST /v2/sms](http://api.smsglobal.com/v2/doc#post--v2-sms)

 ### Receive all Messages

 This can be used to view list of all outgoing messages.
 The messages returned can be filtered based on different condition.